Digital-SC: Digital Semantic Communication with Adaptive Network Split and Learned Non-Linear Quantization: Joint Device-Edge Semantic Communication System

+To train the entire system, we propose a CNN named the policy network to determine the split point $s$.
 The architecture of the policy network is shown in Fig. \ref{fig:policy}.
 We use three policy residual blocks to roughly estimate the semantic information of the images, which is then concatenated with the BER.
 The convolution unit (CU) has a convolutional filter followed by ReLU and batch normalization (BN).
 The down sample convolution unit (DCU) is used to reduce the height, width and channel of the input tensor dimensions by strides and filters.
 The residual block consists of 3 CU and 1 residual connection.
 In the residual block, the output dimension of the first CU is the same as the input dimension, and the second CU and the CU in the residual connection are the DCUs.
 The first layer of the policy network is a CU.
 The following three residual blocks are used to extract the feature of configurations from the data.
 This feature concatenated with the BER is activated by a full connection layer following a softmax function, producing a ``soft'' configuration $\hat{\boldsymbol{h}} \in \mathbb{R}^{s_{\text{max}}}$, i.e., the probability distribution of the split point, to make an optimal choice in these limited split point.
 The point with the maximum probability is the split point, and producing an one-hot value $\boldsymbol{h}$ as the configuration of the encoding network.
 Note that the complexity of the policy network is not high, i.e., close to the complexity of one layer in Fig. \ref{fig:framework}.
 The goal of the proposed system with the policy network can be represented as:

-To train the policy network $\boldsymbol{\varphi}$, the performance of classification accuracy with different labels are tested in different BER situations at the selected split points, and these results are used to constitute a new dataset to train the policy network.
+To train the policy network $\boldsymbol{\varphi}$, the performance of classification accuracy with different labels is tested in different BER situations at the selected split points, and these results are used to constitute a new dataset to train the policy network.
 Based on this dataset, it is viable to get the optimal split point on the premise of ensuring that the semantic encoder does not exceed the device computing power, thus transforming the aforementioned dataset into a more comprehensive one with the optimal split point under the corresponding BER.
 The corresponding optimal split point can be obtained by optimizing the loss function:

 where $F_{\mathrm{MSE}}\left(\boldsymbol{h}, \hat{\boldsymbol{h}} \right) = - \sum_{j \in \Omega} \left\|\boldsymbol{h}[j]-\hat{\boldsymbol{h}}[j]\right\|^{2}$. $\boldsymbol{h}$ is the ground truth according to the optimal split point that we have tested, and $\hat{\boldsymbol{h}}$ denotes the configuration information that is deduced by the policy network.